CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

 - What is big data?

+  Big data is a buzzword, or catch-phrase, used to **describe a massive volume of both structured and unstructured data that is so large that it's difficult to process using traditional database and software techniques**.

 - The 4V features in big data.

+  **Volume**: scale of data

+  **Variety**: different forms of data

+  **Velocity**: analysis of streaming data

+  **Veracity**: uncertainty of data

 - What is  data mining?

+  Data mining consists of **applying data analysis and discovery algorithms** that, under acceptable computational efficiency limitations, **produce a particular  enumeration of patterns over the data.**

 - The KDD process

 - The main tasks of data mining?

+  Association Rule Mining

+  Cluster Analysis

+  Classification/Prediction

+  Outlier Detection

 - The relationship between data mining and other subjects

+  Scalable Data Mining Algorithms (Volume)

+  Data Stream Mining (Velocity)

+  Multi-source or multi-type data mining (Variety)

+  Uncertainty Analysis, Link/Missing value prediction (Veracity )

 - The challenge of Big Data Mining